faceadversity/VBA-challenge/README.md

     wrksht.Cells(4, 17).Value = greatest_Vol
 End Sub

 code srcs: Close peer (Chidimma Oruche) with extensive Data Analytics experience.
 We both corrobarated ideas on this project and I was able to come up with the final outlines presented here.
 I also derived insights from Reddit and Stack Overflow but didn't use any specific coding formats pertaining to those sources.
+They were a bit too complicated especially when trying to merge all worksheets together to display needed results by running the macro one time.
+Doing this on an individual basis was within my abilities to comprehend and run successfully for all yearly stock outputs.